School education: a quick guide to key internet links

 - The Australian Institute for Teaching and School Leadership (AITSL) provides ‘national leadership for the Commonwealth, State and Territory Governments in promoting excellence in the profession of teaching and school leadership’.
 Its work includes the development of professional standards, national registration and professional learning for teachers.

 - The My School website, managed by ACARA, provides information about all schools in Australia, and includes key statistical data, financial information and school-wide National Assessment Program (literacy and numeracy) results.

 - M Harrington, Schools by Commonwealth Electoral Division, 2012, Parliamentary Library, Canberra, 2013.
 The information for individual schools includes school name, location and school type.
 For non-government schools, campus information, affiliation and Commonwealth funding arrangements under the socioeconomic status (SES) system are also provided.
 The website includes a list of school enrolments by electorate.

-Australian Government funding for schools pre-2014
+Australian Government funding for schools prior to 2014

 Student achievement statistics

 - The National Assessment Program (NAP), managed by ACARA, includes the annual National Assessment Program—Literacy and Numeracy (NAPLAN) for students in years 3, 5, 7 and 9 and three-yearly NAP Sample Assessments in Science Literacy, Civics and Citizenship, and Information and Communication Technology (ICT) Literacy.

 - The Organisation for Economic Co-operation and Development (OECD) Programme for International Student Assessment (PISA) is a three-yearly international survey of the reading, mathematics and science capabilities of 15-year-old students.